malkab/Docker-PostGIS/docker-tags/idiosyncratic_ibex/020_production/README.md

-# Docker Image for PostgreSQL 13.5, PostGIS 3.1.4, GDAL 3.2.3
+# Docker Image for PostgreSQL 15.0, PostGIS 3.3.1, GDAL 3.5.2

 This image is intended for production.

 ## Versions

-This image is created with the binaries compiled by the **compilation** image and includes full binaries and assets for the following software:
+This image is created with the binaries compiled by the **compilation** image (see **010_compilation**) and includes full binaries and assets for the following software:

 - PostgreSQL 15.0;